モロッコ

 *Meals are payable locally

-We cross the Tizi n'Tarremt pass and proceed to the Dades Valley, where hidden oases and scattered palm trees can be found.
-Along the way, you will see many ksars (fortified villages).
-These structures were built to protect valuable goods such as gold, salt, and spices.
+Cross the Tizi n'Talremt Pass and proceed to the Ziz Valley, where hidden oases and scattered palm trees dot the landscape.
+Along the way you will see many ksars (fortified houses).
+These buildings were constructed to protect valuable goods such as gold, salt, and spices.

 • Morocco - Erfoud

-• Erfoud sightseeing This town is known for its date (date palm) festival and fossil digging.
-Here you can visit local communities, learn about the excavation process, and interact with local artisans.
+• Erfoud This town is known for its date (date palm) festival and fossil mining.
+Here you can visit local communities, learn about the mining process, and interact with local craftsmen.
 [English Guide]

 • Morocco - Merzouga

-• Camel transfer Upon arrival in Merzouga, transfer to camels and head to the camp that has been prepared for you.
+• Camel transfer Upon arrival in Merzouga, switch to camels and head to the pre-arranged camp.

-• Sunset viewing In the evening, climb a nearby sand dune and watch the beautiful sunset.
+• Sunset viewing In the evening, climb a nearby sand dune to view the beautiful sunset.
 Afterwards, return to the camp.
 [English Guide]

 • Attachment Image from Itinerary Row: 55724